 Logariastes

-financial official serving in various government departments, in the provincial administration and in monasteries or private estates.
+financial official serving in various government departments, in the

 Logothesion